sleslein/you-dont-know-js-group/foreword-preface-ch1.md

 - If this how the head of VS Code/Node on Azure feels...
 I will definitely learn sometime!
 > ...it's for all software craftspeople who want to master their tools...

+### Annie
+- Nice intro into the book, since people picking up the book most likely already know some degree of JS.
+- It gives a peak of the take away that you'll definitely learn something, even if someone think they already know everything about JS!
+So.. read on!

 ## Preface

 ### Shea